Typhoon Bualoi: Meteorological history

 Later that day, both PAGASA and the JMA upgraded the system to a severe tropical storm, locating it along the southwestern periphery of a subtropical high.
 At 18:00 UTC, the JMA upgraded Bualoi to a typhoon with winds of 120 kph, supported by high sea surface temperatures and strong heat potential, while a central dense overcast (CDO) continued developing.
 Despite favorable conditions, dry air intrusion limited the storm's structure, preventing further strengthening.
 The JTWC noted an expansive CDO obscuring the eye and cloud tops.
 At 23:30 PHT (15:30 UTC), Bualoi made its first landfall on San Policarpo, Eastern Samar.
 PAGASA downgraded it to a severe tropical storm as it made second and third landfalls in Palanas and Milagros, Masbate, at 04:00 and 05:30 PHT (20:00 and 21:30 UTC the previous day), respectively.
 On the morning of September 26, Bualoi made its fourth and fifth landfalls in San Fernando and Alcantara, both in Romblon.
 At 11:30 PHT, it made a sixth landfall in Mansalay, Oriental Mindoro.
 After reemerging over the Mindoro Strait, the JTWC upgraded Bualoi to a minimal typhoon as it began rapid deepening.
 It then entered the South China Sea, where low vertical wind shear and ample deep moisture supported intensification.
 Satellite imagery showed a slightly asymmetric structure, with a wedge of dry air separating two zones of deep convection.
 Radar data indicated a ragged eye feature encircled by weak to moderate convection, with well-defined outer rainbands extending along the Vietnamese coastline.
 The storm then rapidly intensified into a Category 2-equivalent typhoon before making landfall in Hà Tĩnh, Vietnam, on September 29 while moving west-northwestward.
+The lowest sea-level pressure dropped below 980 hPa at several weather stations, including Hương Sơn station (Hà Tĩnh province): 979.3 hPa; Hà Tĩnh station (Hà Tĩnh province): 976.4 hPa; Hoành Sơn station (Hà Tĩnh province): 975.5 hPa; Kỳ Anh station (Hà Tĩnh province): 976.3 hPa; Ba Đồn station (Quảng Trị province): 978.7 hPa.
 The JTWC issued its final warning later that day as Bualoi moved inland over Laos, while the Hong Kong Observatory (HKO) last noted Bualoi at 02:00 HKT (18:00 UTC) on September 30 when it was 220 nmi north-northwest of Vientiane before declaring it dissipated.